Shipping Labels 101: How to Make a Shipping Label and More

 8. Tracking Number, which customers can use to track the package online.

-If this seems daunting for those of you just starting out, don’t worry—much of this information will be automatically generated by the carrier or shipping software!
+If this seems daunting for those of you just starting out, don’t worry—much of this information will be automatically generated by the carrier or proprietary software!

 Even if you’re only shipping a few packages a week, purchasing labels at your carrier’s office is throwing away money because you’re paying for postage at the retail rate, which is the most expensive way to go (you also waste a lot of time standing in line in order to ship packages from your carrier’s office).